metacpan/metacpan-cpan-extracted/distros/S/Sys-Tlock/PERL.md

 `owner` For the UID of the owner that will be set for tlock directories.

-`patience` For the time that a call will wait for a lock release.
+`patience` For the time that a call will wait for a tlock release.

     tlock 1
     # Example configuration file for tlock.